earthykibbles/Opioids-Pharmacokinetic-Modelling/Readme.md

 |Tramadol     |    |    |    |
 |Tapentadol   |    |    |    |

+### What to Observe
+1. Observe the dynamics of drug concentration in different compartments over time.
+2. Observe the minimum time it takes to achieve therapeutic concentration.
+3. Observe the time it takes for the drug to fully wash away from the body.
+4. Observe the time it takes for the drug effects to hit.

 ### Results
-- The results captured observe the dynamics of drug concentration in different compartments over time.